 In the current market, we think the Stumpjumper EVO Comp is a solid value.
 This quality bike comes with excellent integration and features, and its super adjustable geometry essentially makes it three bikes in one.
 The build is pretty well sorted, and nothing needs to be upgraded to get out and shred the way this bike was intended to.
 It's more bike than a lot of riders need, but super aggressive trail riders and enduro racers will find a lot of value here.

 If you're an aggressive rider who seeks one bike that can do it all, the Stumpjumper EVO is worth a good long look.
 This 150mm 29er's highly adjustable geometry basically makes it multiple bikes in one.
 You can set it up to be a versatile, long-legged trail bike, or slack it out to be a thoroughbred enduro race machine.
 With so much adjustability, you can really dial in the geometry to suit your riding style and terrain.
 This bike charges hard, climbs pretty darn well, and Specialized's attention to detail and SWAT integration help to set it apart from the rest of the field.

 Specialized makes the Stumpjumper EVO in four complete builds with the Comp build we tested as the least expensive, entry-level model.
 The three additional models range in component spec and price up to $10,000 for the top-of-the-line S-Works build.Specialized also makes the Stumpjumper without the EVO treatment.
-This is less aggressive 130mm travel trail bike with a 140mm fork.
+This is a less aggressive 130mm travel trail bike with a 140mm fork.
 It isn't nearly as adjustable as the EVO, but it is much lighter weight.
 The Stumpjumper comes in carbon and aluminum frames with complete builds ranging in price from $2,400 to $9,800.

 — Jeremy Benson, Joshua Hutchens